-Dylan graduated from Grinnell College with Bachelor degrees in Chinese Studies and English Literature.
+Before coming to Drexel, Dylan graduated from Grinnell College with Bachelor degrees in Chinese Studies and English Literature.
 After graduation, she received a fellowship through Grinnell College to live and teach in Nanjing, China.
 Upon returning to the U.S., Dylan stayed involved in the field of education and while also completing her certification as an interpreter for Mandarin.
-She has also recently completed her graduate certificate at Drexel University in Issues in Human Trafficking.
 She hopes to combine her interests in anti-human trafficking and language studies to better understand Taiwan’s successful implementation of anti-human trafficking regulations.
-Dylan would like to thank all of those who have guided her throughout the application process.

 Master of Legal Studies Student Receives Offer from Fulbright U.S. Student Program - March 2018

 Third Human Rights Youth Challenge winner and presenter - October 2020